 National staffing agency — obtained multiple temporary restraining orders and temporary injunctions in commercial and employment-related litigation

-National financial services company — obtained multiple dismissals of litigation against national financial services companies for breach of contract and wrongful foreclosure claims
+National financial services company — obtained multiple dismissals of litigation against national financial services companies for breach of contract claims

 HCB Real Holdings, LLC — Myers v.
 HCB Real Holdings, LLC, Case No. 05-13-00113-CV, 2015 Tex.
 App.
 LEXIS 4939 (Tex.
 App. - Dallas 2015), affirming trial court’s judgment on client’s breach of guaranty claim for approximately $1 million